equinor/radix-platform/scripts/README.md

 Each environment (`prod`, `dev`) has multiple clusters that use shared infrastructure like DNS and ACR in that environment.
 The deployment and removal of mostly everything is done by script.

-There are seven steps to setting up a Radix cluster.
+There are seven steps to setting up a Radix cluster from scratch.
 These steps can be run individually when modifying an existing cluster, or sequentially when setting up a new cluster:

 1. Install infrastructure
 2. Bootstrap